 Household bleach is made by sending a direct electrical current through a sodium chloride solution (table salt and water).
 The current splits the atoms, resulting in chlorine and caustic soda (lye).
 Both of these chemicals are highly dangerous and, when reacted together, create bleach.

 So, while the components of bleach are naturally occurring, bleach is man-made and is one of the most corrosive chemicals around.

 Bleach by Any Other Name – Bleach Alias Names

 If bleach is so bad, then, what’s the alternative?
 Before we get to that, it’s important to note that bleach goes by many names.
-What might appear to be an ‘all natural’ bleach alternative could well be simply bleach itself, rebranded.
+What might appear to be an “all-natural” bleach alternative could well be actual bleach itself, just rebranded.